 Did we mention that he's a priest?

 In #9, Wanko introduces herself to Rea as Chihiro's cousin and fiancée.

 Knight Templar Parent/Abusive Parents : Both of Rea's parents.
 Her father in particular is really extreme, and it's not played for laughs.
 When he catches Rea returning home from sneaking out at night alone, and escorted by a boy, he gives her a lashing!

-The anime even expains upon his Disproportionate Retribution side of his Knight Templar actions: when she was walking to a maid and fell over he immediately fired the maid, when Rea was approached by a kitten she never saw it again, when Rea told a friend about how her father takes pictures of her he has her friend's father's company fire him and transferred far away.
-When he discovers who Chihiro was that Rea befriended he ordered to have the boy castrated.
+The anime even expands upon the Disproportionate Retribution side of his Knight Templar attitude towards his daughter: when she was walking to a maid and fell over he immediately fired the maid, when Rea was approached by a kitten she never saw it again, when Rea told a friend about how her father takes pictures of her he has her friend's father's company fire him and transferred far away and when he discovers who the boy that Rea befriended was he ordered to have the boy castrated.

 Major Injury Under Reaction: After being stabbed through the chest by Rea's dad, Chihiro takes the time to closely examine Rea in the maid outfit, perving out and circling her like a shark...
 With the sword sticking out of his chest the whole time.

 Mistaken for Spies: A variant.
 Just when Rea's dad's thugs are about to grab Rea, Sutaka shows up and abruptly drags her away.
 The thugs briefly wonder if they were spotted, and "Just who is that guy?"
 Of course, he turns out to not have anything to do with anything, and just thinks Rea is cute.

 Chihiro, Chihiro, Chihiro.
 His dream-girl whom he wants to share his first kiss with? — A zombie girl.
 He also mentioned his ideal girlfriend as early as Chapter 1: